Stephen Kidd

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-He moved to the University of Adelaide in 2008 where his research group works on pathogenic bacteria and the current work is focussed on determining the molecular, genetic and transcriptional systems bacteria use to survive under prolonged periods of time with stress.
-Of particular interest is that within an anatomical niche and importantly, over time, bacteria generate a diversity of cell types which enable survival.
+He moved to the University of Adelaide in 2008 where his research group works on pathogenic bacteria.
+Current research is focussed on determining the molecular, genetic and transcriptional systems bacteria use to survive under prolonged periods of time with host-generated and medical stressors.
+Of particular interest is that within an anatomical niche and importantly, over time, bacteria create a diversity of cell types which enable survival.
 Identifying and characterising these adaptive cell types is important for understanding chronic and relapsing infectious diseases.
-His research investigates various pathogenic bacteria, in particular Staphylococcus aureus.
+His research investigates various pathogenic bacteria, in particular "Golden Staph".
 Within different anatomical niches there are numerous stresses the bacteria encounter and these include nutrient stress, changes in pH as well as direct chemical stress (such as oxidative stress) and the stress generated by antibiotics.

 Overview